 Not unlike most herbs, elderberry has a long history of medicinal use.

 In 400 BCE, Hippocrates referred to the elder tree as his "medicine chest."
 Other noted classical healers, including Theophrastus, Dioscorides and Galen, regarded the elder as one of nature's greatest healing plants.
 The herbalist Hildegard von Bingen in the 12th century, and the physician and author, Dr. Martin Blochwich in the 17th century, continued to extol its virtues.

-Black elder have been used for centuries in Europe (French 1651), northern Africa, and some parts of Asia for such purposes as to keep the evil spirits away, to prevent or cure numerous ailments and health problems.
+Black elder have been used for centuries in Europe (French 1651), northern Africa, and some parts of Asia for such purposes as to keep the evil spirits away, and to boost the immune system.
 Early settlers brought some of this knowledge to America where a closely related plant, the American elder, could easily be found in the wild.
-Native Americans also have a tradition of using elderberry for its healing properties and particularly to treat fever and rheumatism.
+Native Americans also have a tradition of using elderberry for its healing properties.
 While many of the reported effects lack adequate scientific validation, there are an increasing number of studies supporting important medicinal or therapeutic properties associated with American and black elders.

-Mortar and Pestle Herbs uses only organic elderberry powder.
+Herbal Roots uses only the highest quality ingredients.
 Our elderberry is not chemically processed and has no additives or fillers.
 There is also NO added sugar in our supplement.

 *This article is intended for informational purposes.
 The statements above have not been evaluated by the Food and Drug Administration (FDA).
 This product is not intended to diagnose, treat, cure or prevent any disease.